Chacoon3/FinnhubDotNet/README.md

 - C#-wrapped Finnhub Websocket client.

 #### Advantages
-- Efficient data handling: The data receiving logic is implemented with a duplex pipe, minimizing memory overheads and ensure low latency.
+- Efficient data handling: The data receiving logic is implemented with a duplex pipe, minimizing memory overheads and ensuring low latency.
-- Simple interfaces.
+- Minimalistic interfaces.

-#### Future Updates
+#### Upcoming Updates
 - REST endpoints.
 - Stability improvement.

 #### Contact
 - My email is zizh3ng@gmail.com.
-Please let me know if you have any suggestions on this project.
+Please let me know if you have any suggestions or questions on this project.